lavague-ai/LaVague/docs/docs/get-started/gradio.md

 We can test out different objectives and URLs and view the Agent's progress and output in a chat user interface.

-Here's a sneak peak of the feature:
+You can take a quick look at this feature in the video below:

 <figure class="video_container">
   <video controls="true" allowfullscreen="true">